Implementation with Uncertain Evidence: Mixed-Strategy Bayesian Nash Implementation

 Suppose the agents are seated around a circular table, so that for each agent $i$, there is an agent to her right (this is agent $i+1$).
 For agent $ I $, the agent considered as \textquotedblleft being to the right of\textquotedblright\ her is agent $1$.
 With this, the message space is defined as follows,

-and a typical message ($m_{i}$) is given by $ m_{i}=(p_{i,i},p_{i,i+1},E_{i},s_{i})$.
+and a typical message ($m_{i}$) is given by $ m_{i}=(p_{i,i},p_{i,i+1},c_{i,i+1},E_{i},s_{i})$.

-That is, each agent makes a claim about her own evidence distribution ($ p_{i,i}$) , a claim about the evidence distribution of the agent to her right ($p_{i,i+1}$), submits a collection of evidence and makes a state claim for (possibly) betting against other's evidence reports.
+That is, each agent makes a claim about her own evidence distribution ($ p_{i,i}$) , a claim about the evidence distribution of the agent to her right ($p_{i,i+1}$), a prediction about whether the agent to her right refutes a consensus, submits a collection of evidence and makes a state claim for (possibly) betting against other's evidence reports.